kangbojk/HanguLego/README.md

 ## Learn More

 You can learn more about my language learnign ideas 👉 [To Learn Korean I Made a Game](https://www.youtube.com/watch?v=7syJnOKJQAQ).

-Ideas about this tool will be released soon.